-This course will help students to understand the scope of peace studies as a field of interdisciplinary inquiry, and the value and use of social-ecological systems thinking in framing, scoping, analyzing and influencing policy development and decision-making to achieve UN Sustainable Development Goals (UN SDGs), ethically, within the framework of UN Human Rights agreements, covenants, and declarations, as a step toward creating peace-building processes and reducing the occurrence of structural violence in everyday life.
-Recognizing the acceleration of change in relation to climate, the COVID-19 pandemic and increasing levels of global violence, we look for strategic opportunities to participate and to influence outcomes across scales.
+This course will help students to understand the scope of peace studies as a field of interdisciplinary inquiry, and as a source of value-informed informed practice, both professional and personal.
+Specifically, the value and use of social-ecological systems thinking in framing, scoping, analyzing and influencing policy development and decision-making to achieve Climate Justice based on UN Sustainable Development Goals (UN SDGs), within the framework of UN Human Rights agreements, covenants, and declarations; and the role of practical knowledge in creating peace-building processes and reducing the occurrence of structural violence in everyday life.
+Recognizing the acceleration of change in relation to climate, the COVID - 19 pandemic and increasing levels of global violence, we look for strategic opportunities to participate and to influence outcomes across scales.
+We offer examples, both contemporary, and historical, for discussion.